safesoftware/FMETraining/ServerAuthoring2DataHandling/Exercise2.md

 ![](./Images/Img1.247.Ex5.TempUnselectFile.png)

-Next click on the Election folder and within there create subfolders called Input and Output.
+Next click on the Election folder and within there create **new** subfolders called Input and Output.

 <br>**3) Upload Source Datasets**
 <br>Browse to the Input folder and click the upload button.
 Upload the source datasets for the current translation:

 <table style="border: 0px">